Introduction: The Foundation of Roman Military Supremacy

 Tactical Formations and Field Exercises

 Individual combat ability was useless without unit cohesion.
-The Romans therefore practiced complex battlefield maneuvers twice a day.
+The Romans therefore practiced complex battlefield maneuvers twice a day—once in the morning and again in the afternoon.
 These drills transformed a collection of trained individuals into a single, coordinated weapon.
+The field was marked with flags and standards to define positions, and the commands were given by horn calls, trumpet blasts, or the waving of the signum (legion standard).

 The Triplex Acies and Maniple Drills

-The standard legion deployed in three lines (triplex acies): the hastati, principes, and triarii.
+The standard legion deployed in three lines (triplex acies): the hastati in front, the principes in the middle, and the triarii in the rear.
 Soldiers drilled relentlessly in advancing, withdrawing, and rotating these lines.
 The quincunx checkerboard formation allowed rear ranks to move forward and screen gaps.
 Changing formation on the command of a whistle or standard was practiced until it could be done instantly, even under fire.
+Later, during the Marian reforms, the maniple gave way to the cohort, but the principle of drilling unit cohesion remained.

 The Testudo: The Tortoise of Iron